DenGrg/OnboardingDocumentation/ca_general_overview.md

 # Creative Automation - General overview

+Here we will try to give you an overview of Creative automation functionality.
+In the intro we describe the basics of what defines a creative then we explore how we were able to build a tool that allows a user to scale creative production by splitting content from the creative layout and scaling both of these parts individually.

 ## Intro

 In technical terms a creative is defined by certain parameters (channel, format, size, layout) and content (image, video, text, url...).
-The parameters are grouped together in a template, content is then linked to the template and the output is a creative.
+The parameters are grouped together in a template, content which is defined in the content feed, is then linked to the template and the output is a creative.

 <img width="639" alt="Screen Shot 2021-03-30 at 11 40 03" src="https://user-images.githubusercontent.com/14069474/112968559-b713c400-914c-11eb-9c6c-061e36362a37.png">

-So far everything is amazing.
-So what is the problem that we are solving?
+How does all of this work in pratice?
 In reality advertising campaigns require incredible amount of creatives.
 Lets use an example to have a better visual representation.

 #### Example